allebone/help.omni.af.mil/docs/PEX/Ops.md

 3. Select `Apply`
 ![waterfall_generate-gtims_report_2](img/Ops/waterfall_gtims_report_2.png){: style="height:100%;width:100%"}
 4. Select the caret to collapse the top selections pane, and only view the returned sortie data.
-5. This pane is scrol able, top to bottom and right to left as needed.
+5. This pane is scrollable, top to bottom and right to left as needed.
 You can hover over the sortie data in the line graph to obtain further sortie details.
 ![waterfall_generate-gtims_report_3](img/Ops/waterfall_gtims_report_3.png){: style="height:60%;width:60%"}
 6. Select _Settings_ for report display preferences as desired.
 7. Select the _Excel icon_ to export GTIMS data to Excel.
 This function may take some time, depending upon the amount of GTIMS data contained in the report.